-- Finance costs include interest and other costs incurred in connection with the establishment of the Trust's debt facility.
+Finance costs include interest and other costs incurred in connection with the establishment of the Trust's debt facility.
 This forecast is based on loan terms which have been proposed by a major Australian Bank but have not yet been finalised.
 Changes to the terms of the loan may affect debt calculations and projected outcomes.
 The debt facility in the proposed agreement specifies that interest is made up of two components, being market base rate (BBSY) and the bank margin, which comprises a line fee and a bank margin.
-The line fee is payable on the facility limit and the margin is payable on the drawn debt balance. - The current debt facility is drawn to \$11,030,200. - It has been assumed that further bank debt of \$9,167,850 will be drawn down for the settlement of the Traralgon, Hervey Bay and Maryborough properties by 31 December 2018. - A further \$5,955,050 of bank debt is anticipated to be drawn down for the settlement of the Armidale property by 30 June 2019. - As a measure to hedge the interest rate risk, it is intended that at least 50% of the debt facility will be subject to a fixed forward rate interest swap arrangement for three years.
+The line fee is payable on the facility limit and the margin is payable on the drawn debt balance.

+The current debt facility is drawn to \$88,617,786.

+It has been assumed that further bank debt of \$1,197,714 will be drawn down for the Settlement of the Property anticipated to be before 31 December 2022.

+As a measure to hedge the interest rate risk, it is intended that at least 50% of the debt facility will be subject to a fixed forward rate interest swap arrangement for a rolling three year period.
 The interest rates used in the forecasts have been based on indicative rates provided by the proposed lender, being a major Australian bank.
-A summary of the proposed loan facility is included on page 24. - Costs associated with the establishment of the bank loan are amortised over the period of the loan being three years.
-As this amount is a non-cash item it is added back for the purposes of determining the cash distribution to Investors. - As a result of changing market conditions, it is difficult to reliably forecast the movement in the fair value of the Trust's assets over the forecast period.
+A summary of the proposed loan facility is included on page 39.

+Costs associated with the establishment of the bank loan are amortised over the period of the loan.
+As this amount is a non-cash item it is added back for the purposes of determining the cash distribution to Investors.

+As a result of changing market conditions, it is difficult to reliably forecast the movement in the fair value of the Trust's assets over the forecast period.
 On this basis, for the purpose of calculating this forecast we have assumed that there will be no movement in the value of financial assets during the forecast period.

-1.5.6 Management fees
+1.5.6 Base management fees

-For the day-to-day administration of the Trust, a management fee 0.55% pa of the gross assets of the Trust is charged in accordance with the Trust Constitution as outlined on page 43.
+For the day-to-day administration of the Trust, a base management fee 0.55% pa of the Gross Asset Value of the Trust is charged in accordance with the Trust Constitution as outlined on page 59.
 For the forecast period, the RE has assumed that the value of the property does not change from the current independent valuation.